 At this point, most readers in my position would order the rest of the series from Amazon, right?
 Not me.
 I just ordered book 2, New Moon.
 I knew that if I had the whole series at my fingertips, I'd finish it within days, and I didn't want to fly through them.
 I wanted the feeling I got from reading this series to last as long as possible.

-This post will continue next Monday.
+This post series concludes in Part IV.
 I hope you enjoyed Part III.
 If you're interested in my novel, click the image below to learn more about it:

 Like all my other books, it's also available on:

 iBooks | B&N Nook | Kobo | Smashwords

 And the first two books in my teen urban fantasy/YA paranormal romance series, the Poison Blood series, can be downloaded for free via:

 Amazon US| Amazon UK| iBooks US & UK | B&N Nook Store | Smashwords